ZigaVukcevicDev/knowledge/readme.md

 [See sample](http://codepen.io/be-codified/pen/YWRgBd?editors=0011)

-// TODO If you call `setState` within this method, `render()` will see the updated state and will be invoked only once (ignoring that state changed).
+If you call `setState` within this method, `render()` will see the updated state and will be invoked only once (ignoring that state changed).

 [See sample](http://codepen.io/be-codified/pen/dXQLrA?editors=0010)